 most relationships are awesome in the beginning

 Relationships are complicated enough without adding more stressors to the mix.
-Sometimes couples drift apart and there are a number of ways to deal with this.
+Sometimes couples drift apart, and there are some ways to deal with this.

 If you both still love each other and want to keep the relationship alive, this is a great way to go.
-The counselor serves as a mediator and allows both of you to share your concerns about the relationship.
-Provided that both parties are keen to revive the relationship and open to counseling, this is a great way to save your relationship.
+The counsellor serves as a mediator and allows both of you to share your concerns about the relationship.
+Provided that both parties are keen to revive the relationship and open to counselling, this is a great way to save your relationship.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.